Chase-Hao/Hao_Portfolio/content/projects/Sell and go home/MA in SDC data.md

 #### Get increment matches
 1. Fuzzy search for companies name
 2. Search for 6-digit CUSIP first and then manually check
-3. Search for the first 5 CUSIP digits and set flag to identify if deal synopsis contains company name
+3. Search for the first 5 CUSIP digits and set the flag to identify if the deal synopsis contains the company name
 #### Identify other RAs' work in SDC
-1. Get SDC ID: Fuzzy search for target company name and acquiror company name in SDC data
+1. Get SDC ID: Fuzzy search for target company name and acquirer company name in SDC data
-2. Get CEO ID: Fuzzy search CEOs' name and their companies' name in 'commuter file'(data that contains commuter CEO information)
+2. Get CEO ID: Fuzzy search CEOs' names and their companies' names in 'commuter file'(data that contains commuter CEO information)